-As firms leverage IT to take advantage of Big Data, there is a recent and growing empirical literature that focus on the study of the role of IT in enabling DDDs (Brynjolfsson and McElheran, 2016a and 2016b; Brynjolfsson et al., 2011) in both manufacturing and retail.
+Finally, our third contribution is to the growing literature studying the role of IT in enabling DDDs (Brynjolfsson and McElheran, 2016a and 2016b; Brynjolfsson et al., 2011).
 McAfee and Brynjolfsson (2012) argue that Big Data allows managers to evaluate and measure precisely the impact of their decisions through DDDs.
-Einav et al. (2017) assess gains from e-commerce, Farboodi et al. (2019) present data as a valuable intangible asset driving the skewness of firm size and productivity distribution, and Bajari et al. (2019) show that Big Data allows firms to lower forecasting errors and therefore better decision making.
-Goldfarb and Tucker (2019) survey the literature on digital economics and IT.
+Einav et al. (2017) assess gains from e-commerce, Farboodi et al. (2019) present data as a valuable intangible asset driving the organizational focus (Dessein et al., 2016), inattentive sellers and price rigidity (Matějka, 2016; Levitt, 2006), and retail outlet competition for consumer attention (Anderson and De Palma, 2012).